 Gas - The reduced consumption projections reflect the release of the RBL facility in Rockville, Maryland and the African Art Museum Complex on Capitol Hill.
 However, an expected 15 percent rate increase would increase costs in FY 1989.
 The Washington Gas Company requested an increase from the Public Service Commission in January 1988.
-As a result of this anticipated rate increase, \$87,000 in additional base funds are necessary to cover estimated gas costs in FY 1990.
+As a result of this anticipated rate increase, an additional \$87,000 is necessary to cover estimated gas costs in FY 1990.

-Telephones - Telephone costs associated with operations at the Smithsonian Tropical Research Institute continue to rise.
-The expanded use of automation in research and administration necessitates this increase.
+Telephones - Telephone costs at the Smithsonian Tropical Research Institute continue to rise.
+Expanded use of automation in research and administration accounts for this increase.
 With the introduction of new Institutional payroll, personnel, and accounting systems planned for FY 1989 and FY 1990, the Smithsonian expects telephone costs to continue to increase as STRI ties into these systems.
-Additionally, costs associated with new facilities at STRI and SERC and increases in FTS costs due to increased use of this system are also playing a major role in rising communications costs.
-Efforts continue to limit communications costs through increased monitoring and review of long distance calls, limited access to long distance lines to reduce the potential for abuse, and increased monitoring of telephone charges to reduce billing errors.
-Despite these efforts, the Smithsonian requests an additional \$303,000 to enable the Institution to meet projected communications costs in FY 1990.
+Additionally, costs associated with new facilities at STRI and SERC and increased use of the FTS system also account for rising communications costs.
+The Institution will continue efforts to limit communications costs through increased monitoring and review of long distance calls, limited access to long distance lines to reduce the potential for abuse, and increased monitoring of telephone charges to reduce billing errors.
+Despite these measures, the Smithsonian will require an additional \$303,000 to enable it to meet projected communications costs in FY 1990.